Nasser Taghvai

-Nasser Taghvai (ناصر تقوایی, also romanized as Nāser Taghvā'i and Nāser Taqvāyi; born 10 July 1941) is an Iranian film director and screenwriter.
+Nasser Taghvai (ناصر تقوایی, also romanized as Nāser Taghvā'i and Nāser Taqvāyi; 13 July 1941 – 14 October 2025) was an Iranian film director and screenwriter.
+He is best known for his television series, My Uncle Napoleon.

-Biography
+Life and career

-Taghvāi was born in Abadan.
+Taghvāi was born in Abadan, Iran on 13 July 1941.
 After early experiences as a story writer, he began filming documentaries in 1967.
 He made his debut, Tranquility in the Presence of Others, in 1970 and gained the attention of Iranian critics.
 His concern for the ethnography and atmosphere of southern Iran is notable in his films.

-Most of his works have been based on novels.
+Most of his works were based on novels.
 Captain Khorshid is an adaptation of Ernest Hemingway's To Have and Have Not, which won the third prize at the 48th Locarno International Film Festival in Switzerland in 1988.

 In 1999 he directed a segment of the film Tales of Kish, which was nominated for the Palme d'Or at the Cannes Film Festival.

+Taghvai died on 14 October 2025, at the age of 84.